GetStream/stream-chat-swift/docusaurus/docs/iOS/basics/integration.md

 </details>

-After introducing the desired url, Xcode will look for the Packages available in the repository and automatically select the latest version tagged.
+After introducing the desired URL, Xcode will look for the Packages available in the repository and automatically select the latest version tagged.
 Press next and Xcode will download the dependency.

 ![Screenshot shows an Xcode screen selecting a dependency version and an Xcode screen downloading that dependency](../assets/spm-01.png)